chadlavi/MBMBAMBoto-V2/README.md

 Attach to the session with `tmux a -t bot-running`.

 ## THANKS!
-This is a fork of an original version of the bot written by Reddit user [/u/Quip_Qwop](https://bitbucket.org/Quip_Qwop/).
+This is based on an original version of the bot written by Reddit user [/u/Quip_Qwop](https://bitbucket.org/Quip_Qwop/), which I updated to work with [praw 4.4.0](https://pypi.python.org/pypi/praw) and removed some secrets from, so it could be public.